 Gorilla Families in East Africa: Discovering Their Habitats and Where to Stay

-1. Gorilla Families in East Africa and Their Habitats
+Gorilla Families and Their Habitats in East Africa

 Uganda: Bwindi Impenetrable National Park and Mgahinga Gorilla National Park

-Bwindi Impenetrable National Park is renowned for its biodiversity and the vast number of gorilla families it supports.
-The park is divided into four trekking sectors: Buhoma, Ruhija, Rushaga, and Nkuringo, each home to distinct gorilla families.
+Bwindi Impenetrable National Park is famous for its biodiversity and numerous habituated gorilla families.
+Divided into four trekking sectors—Buhoma, Ruhija, Rushaga, and Nkuringo—the park offers unique experiences in each area.

 Rwanda: Volcanoes National Park